fsvreddit/hive-protect/README.md

 ### 1.11.0

+* Add option to check user bios for domains
 * Add option to exempt users based on flair CSS class
 * Add option to exempt users based on account age and karma
 * Add option to exempt users with low karma in detected subreddits